Aaron-Bopp/TIM/10_Sources/Readwise/Books/books - Born a Crime.md

 ###### ^306654918q

 One of the most sinister things about apartheid was that it taught colored people that it was black people who were holding them back.
-Apartheid said that the only reason colored people couldn’t have first-class status was because black people might use…
+Apartheid said that the only reason colored people couldn’t have first-class status was because black people might use coloredness to sneak past the gates to enjoy the benefits of whiteness.

 ^306654918